FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 ### Enterprise login and registration

 The **Enterprise login and registration** mode is when your application allows users to sign up or log in with an enterprise identity provider such as a corporate Active Directory.
 This mode is very similar to the **Third-party login and registration** mode with a few differences.
-First, it rarely requires the user to grant permissions to your application using the "permission grant screen".
+First, it rarely requires the user to grant permissions to your application using a permission grant screen.
 Instead, the user does not have the option to grant or restrict permissions for your application.
 The permissions are usually managed in the enterprise directory (Active Directory for example) or in your application directly.

 Second, this mode does not apply to all users.
 In most cases, this mode is only available to a subset of users who exist in the enterprise directory.
 The rest of your users will either login directly to your application or through the **Third-party login and registration** mode.
 In some cases, the user's email address is used to determine how they are logged in.
 You might have noticed some login forms that only ask for your email on the first step like this: